-From time to time, parents might have a need to discuss concerns about a student with the teacher or principal.
-SHS faculty encourages parents to make an appointment as soon as possible so that the student can be helped and any problem resolved.
-Most concerns can be dealt with through a parent-teacher meeting; however, if additional insights are needed, the teacher or parent or both may ask the guidance counselor or principal to join the next meeting.
+From time to time, parents may have a need to discuss concerns about a student.
+SHS encourages parents/guardians to first contact the teacher to make an appointment as soon as possible so that the student can be helped, and any problem resolved.
+Most concerns can be dealt with through a parent-teacher meeting.
+However, if additional insights are needed then the teacher or parent may ask the principal to join the next meeting.
 Ordinarily, these meetings will be sufficient to plan a method to help the student and to involve the parent.

-On some occasions, either the parent or teacher might invite a specialist to be present for the discussion if it is appropriate.
+On occasion, either the parent or teacher might invite a specialist to be present for the discussion if it is appropriate.
 The main objective of all meetings and discussions of this type is to be certain that the student is appropriately engaged in the learning process and is exhibiting behavior that is consistent with the expectations for the student's grade level.